Analytic thermal bootstrap meets holography: Black brane background

 \subsection{Numerical checks for $\Delta_\phi=3$}

-Since all bootstrap conditions are satisfied and the solution is expected to be unique~\cite{Barrat:2025nvu}, the correlators bootstrapped in~\eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff} should coincide with the solution of the bulk wave equation~\eqref{eq:EOM} in AdS in the appropriate limit.\footnote{We gratefully acknowledge Ilija Burić for sharing material that proved to be useful for the results of this section.} While the latter is difficult to solve analytically in position space (see, e.g.,~\cite{Fitzpatrick:2019zqz,Parisini:2022wkb,Parisini:2023nbd} for some analytical results), it can be addressed numerically.
-In this section, we solve the scalar wave equation in AdS for a bulk field dual to a boundary operator of dimension $\Delta_\phi = 3$, and we show that the resulting correlator precisely matches our prediction.
-Since the first correlator to involve the stress tensor coefficient corresponds to $\Delta_\phi = 3$, we focus on this specific example.
+Since all bootstrap conditions are satisfied and the solution is expected to be unique~\cite{Barrat:2025nvu}, given the input, the correlators bootstrapped in~\eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff} should approximately coincide with the solution of the bulk wave equation~\eqref{eq:EOM} in AdS in the appropriate limit.\footnote{We gratefully acknowledge Ilija Burić for sharing material that proved to be useful for the results of this section.} While the latter is difficult to solve analytically in position space (see, e.g.,~\cite{Fitzpatrick:2019zqz,Parisini:2022wkb,Parisini:2023nbd} for some analytical results), it can be addressed numerically.
+In this section, we solve the scalar wave equation in AdS for a bulk field dual to a boundary operator of dimension $\Delta_\phi = 3$.
+Since the first correlator to involve the stress tensor coefficient in the principal contribution corresponds to $\Delta_\phi = 3$, we focus on this specific example.
 Further details on this computation are provided in Appendix~\ref{app:NumericalSolutionOfTheWaveEquation}.

-Figure~\ref{fig:comparisontp} shows that the two-point function from our bootstrap construction and the numerical bulk solution differ by at most $\sim 1.3\%$.
-As argued in Appendix~\ref{app:NumericalSolutionOfTheWaveEquation}, this small discrepancy is attributable to numerical accuracy.
-The numerical solution also allows us to compare directly with the GFF block expansion of~\eqref{eq:ExpansionInGFFtau}.
-For $\Delta_\phi = 3$, only two blocks are expected to contribute: the identity and the stress tensor blocks, as can be seen from \eqref{eq:ExpansionGFFDelta3ff}.
-In Figure~\ref{fig:blocks}, we compare the numerical two-point function with the identity block (left panel), and with the stress tensor block after subtracting the identity contribution (right panel).
-The agreement confirms the block expansion proposed in \cite{Barrat:2025nvu}.
-In Appendix~\ref{app:NumericalSolutionOfTheWaveEquation} we also show the case of $\Delta_\phi = 1$ as a testing playground.
+Figure~\ref{fig:comparisontp} shows that the principal contribution to the two-point function from our bootstrap construction and the numerical bulk solution differ by at most $\sim 1.3\%$.
+As argued in Appendix~\ref{app:NumericalSolutionOfTheWaveEquation}, this small discrepancy can be attributed to numerical accuracy.
+We expect that a better numerical estimation of the two-point function could in principle also show the (subleading) regularized and arc contributions presented in Section~\ref{subsec:ExactTwoPointFunctionsForIntegerDeltaBB}.
+For $\Delta_\phi = 3$, the principal contribution is composed of only two blocks: the identity and the stress tensor blocks, as can be seen from~\eqref{eq:ExpansionGFFDelta3ff}.
+In Figure~\ref{fig:blocks} we compare the numerical two-point function with the identity block (left panel), and with the stress tensor block after subtracting the identity contribution (right panel).
+The apparent agreement supports the fact that the principal contributions \eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff} represent the dominating component of the holographic correlators.

+In Appendix~\ref{app:NumericalSolutionOfTheWaveEquation} we also show the case of $\Delta_\phi = 1$ as a testing playground, since the prediction for the associated correlator is exact.